The College Monk

 A college’s retention rate reflects on a student’s overall interest.
-This parameter can clarify numerous variables that appeal out of a school, including the nature of its faculty, the significance of its curriculum, and the apparent estimation of instructions.
+This parameter can clarify numerous variables that make the appeal out of a school, including the nature of its faculty, the significance of its curriculum, and the apparent estimation of what is being instructed.

 This percentage is often associated with the overall level of student satisfaction, although there are numerous additional factors at work below the surface.
 Studies indicate that if a college is going to lose students, this most likely occurs between freshman and sophomore year.

-• If a newcomer opts out or transfers to another College, it negatively impacts the former college's retention rate.
+• If it happens that a freshman opts out or transfer to another College it negatively impacts the former college's retention rate.

 • Most of the students and their parents take a keen look at the retention rate and the graduation rate before considering any college.

-• Both of this shows how good the student life is in college and how much the college supports their academic and personal experiences, and how well the tuition money has spent.
+• Both of this shows how good the student life is in the college and how much the college supports their academic and personal lives, and how well the tuition money has been spent.

 Factors affecting Retention Rate

-There are a handful of factors that affect the fall of the retention rate of a particular College/University.
-Although, as per the experts, the elements are usually inter-related to each other, however, some of the critical aspects which contribute to the same are enlisted below:
+There are a handful of factors which affect the fall of the retention rate of a particular College/University.
+Although, as per the experts the factors are usually inter-related to each other, however, some of the key factors which contribute to the same are enlisted below:

 Personal